OxfordDemSci/COVIDDemographyUK/README.md

 # Data and code for "Mapping hospital demand: demographics, spatial variation, and the risk of 'hospital deserts' during COVID-19 in England and Wales"
 Mark D. Verhagen, David M. Brazel, Jennifer Beam Dowd, Ilya Kashnitsky, Melinda C. Mills

-Leverhume center for Demographic Research, University of Oxford \& Nuffield College
+Leverhulme center for Demographic Research, University of Oxford \& Nuffield College

 Interdisciplinary Centre on Population Dynamics, University of Southern Denmark